Dynamically create Spring beans from groovy scripts at runtime

 4. register the bean definition and get a handle on the bean created

 Of course, you cannot declare variables as instances of the Java class defined in the groovy script.
-Or you may do it programatically through reflection.
+Or you may do it programmatically through reflection.
 But it is much simpler (if the project suits these needs) to have a base interface for all your dynamic beans and after those 4 steps, simply cast the bean created to the Java interface.
 So you might add two more steps to the previous four:

-5. cast the created bean to the base interface so that you can use it in your code
+6. cast the created bean to the base interface so that you can use it in your code

 The code is actually pretty simple.
 But you can hardly find any article/post on the subject.
 Most of them discuss an older version of Spring (1.x), while my code had to work with Spring 2.0.x - which is completely different in terms of the API calls needed to create a bean.